 A fresh look at medical terminology and the effect of language and words!

-There has been a lot of media attention on Tiger Woods, his injuries and more recently, the language and teed to describe his injuries.
+There has been a lot of media attention on Tiger Woods, his injuries and more recently, the language and words used to describe his injuries.
 His sacrum “went out” has been a widely used term or description of his injuries, with USA today publishing these details in August for the general population to read and digest.
 Read the full article here

 My back has “gone out” is a common phrase I have heard on many occasions, with the hopeful patient placing all their trust in me to please-would-you-be-so-kind-as-to “put it back in”.